gsimchoni/lmmnn/README.md

 ## Using Random Effects to Account for High-Cardinality Categorical Features and Repeated Measures in Deep Neural Networks

-This is the working directory for our Neurips 2021 submission.
+This is the working directory for our Neurips 2021 [paper](https://papers.nips.cc/paper/2021/hash/d35b05a832e2bb91f110d54e34e2da79-Abstract.html).

-For full details see the paper and lmmnn_neurips2021_additional_material.pdf.
+For full implementation details see the paper and supplemental.

 For running the simulations use the `simulate.py` file, like so: